 “This was a valued rug,” the big man said, his deep, gravelly voice a booming growl.
 He elaborately cleared his throat.
 “This was, uh…”

 “Yeah, Scabbard, it really tied the room together,” said Ambush Bug, also holding a large plastic cup of Bud and wearing some of its foam on the upper lip of his mask.

 “This was a valued, uh…”

-Donny, the strike-scoring bowler, entered and sat next to Walter.
+Donny, the strike-scoring bowler, entered and sat next to Scabbard.
 “What tied the room together, Bug?”